ranabahr55/wake_word/README.md

 ## Train Voice (bottom-left button)

-Calibrates the microphone energy threshold so the assistant responds to your voice level and ignores background noise.
+Calibrates the microphone energy threshold so the assistant responds to your voice and ignores background noise.

 1. Click **⚙ Train Voice** on the home screen
 2. Stay quiet for 2 seconds — the room noise floor is measured